bitnami-labs/sealed-secrets/README.md

 ### Sealing key renewal

 Sealing keys are automatically renewed every 30 days.
-Which means a new sealing key is created and appended to the set of active sealing keys the controller can use to unseal Sealed Secret resources.
+Which means a new sealing key is created and appended to the set of active sealing keys the controller can use to unseal `SealedSecret` resources.

 The most recently created sealing key is the one used to seal new secrets when you use `kubeseal` and it's the one whose certificate is downloaded when you use `kubeseal --fetch-cert`.

-The renewal time of 30d is a reasonable default, but it can be tweaked as needed with the `--key-renew-period=<value>` flag for the command in the pod template of the sealed secret controller.
+The renewal time of 30 days is a reasonable default, but it can be tweaked as needed with the `--key-renew-period=<value>` flag for the command in the pod template of the `SealedSecret` controller.
 The `value` field can be given as golang duration flag (eg: `720h30m`).
 Assuming that you've installed Sealed Secrets into the `kube-system` namespace, use the following command to edit the Deployment controller, and add the `--key-renew-period` parameter.
 Once you close your text editor, and the Deployment controller has been modified, a new Pod will be automatically created to replace the old Pod.

 ```
 kubectl edit deployment/sealed-secrets-controller --namespace=kube-system
 ```

 A value of `0` will deactivate automatic key renewal.
-Of course, it's possible you have a valid use case for deactivating automatic sealing key renewal; but experience has shown that new users often tend to jump to conclusions that they want control over key renewal, before fully understanding how sealed secrets work.
+Of course, you may have a valid use case for deactivating automatic sealing key renewal but experience has shown that new users often tend to jump to conclusions that they want control over key renewal, before fully understanding how sealed secrets work.
 Read more about this in the [common misconceptions](#common-misconceptions-about-key-renewal) section below.

-> Unfortunately you cannot use e.g. "d" as a unit for days because that's not supported by the Go stdlib.
+> Unfortunately, you cannot use e.g. "d" as a unit for days because that's not supported by the Go stdlib.
 Instead of hitting your face with a palm, take this as an opportunity to meditate on the [falsehoods programmers believe about time](https://infiniteundo.com/post/25326999628/falsehoods-programmers-believe-about-time).

 A common misunderstanding is that key renewal is often thought of as a form of key rotation, where the old key is not only obsolete but actually bad and that you thus want to get rid of it.
 It doesn't help that this feature has been historically called "key rotation", which can add to the confusion.

 Sealed secrets are not automatically rotated and old keys are not deleted when new keys are generated.
-Old sealed secrets resources can be still decrypted (that's because old sealing keys are not deleted).
+Old `SealedSecret` resources can be still decrypted (that's because old sealing keys are not deleted).

 ### User secret rotation